The docu-soap movie, “Men of the Strip,” made quite a splash when it aired on E! Entertainment Television in May, 2014.

 The guys were hooked up, got a quick safety briefing (“Don’t do any unnecessary pec flexing, you could put an eye out!”) and got ready to fly from the best Las Vegas zip line, SlotZilla, 77 feet up.

 Flying SlotZilla provides one of the most spectacular views in Las Vegas.
-Flyers go beneath the Fremont Street Experience Viva Vision screen, the biggest in the world.
+Flyers go beneath the Fremont Street Experience Viva Vision screen, the biggest LED canopy screen in the world.

 The guys landed safely and raved about their SlotZilla experience.
 We loved seeing them interact with swooning female visitors who wanted photos with them.
 The guys graciously accommodated all requests, and seemed to genuinely enjoy hanging out with fans.